””

 ‘Tis the Season of Lame Duck Appropriations

-Jill Cahill Strategy & Transformation, Management
+Jill Cahill Performance Optimization, Management

 It’s no surprise the federal government is operating under a continuing resolution (CR)—timely passage of appropriation bills has been a rarity for decades.
 The burning question is, what will happen when the current CR ends during this lame-duck congressional session?
 Will any of the 12 federal appropriations be passed before the CR expires on December 16?
 Will Congress pass another CR?
 Or will the government shut down just in time for the holidays?
 In this post, we’ll look at why this matters to resource management professionals and the contracting workforce and explore historical trends to predict the outcome of FY2023 federal appropriations.